 One of the dishes served at this restaurant (and many other French restaurants) was à la Marengo.
 There was a dish also called à l’Austerlitz.
 However, such dishes did not necessarily have a historical or political connection as they were a “reference to garnishes and ingredients … [and although] a menu might be thick with exotic place names, they alluded to cooking methods, not military campaigns … even the most skilled artillery officer could not count on his tactical knowledge to tell him whether he would prefer his poultry à l’Austerlitz or à la Marengo.”

 In 1836, Trois Frères Provençaux was sold to the Bellenger brothers, who kept it about a year before they sold it to M. Collot.
-One interesting side note is that a butler named Lionnet who started when the restaurant originally opened in 1786, had his same position for forty-eight years and only left because he retired.
-The restaurant remained in business until 1872 when a London newspaper noted its demise stating:
+(One interesting side note is that a butler named Lionnet who started when the restaurant originally opened in 1786, had his same position for forty-eight years and only left because he retired.)
+The restaurant remained in business until 1872 when London’s Pall Mall Gazette noted its demise stating:

 “The latest obituary announcement from Paris is the demise of the Trois Frères Provençaux. … We know that occasionally a great Parisian restaurant collapses in the effulgence of seeming success, with a crash that must shake the crystal in the salons of its compeers. … The Trois Frères has grown from small beginnings into an international institution. ….
 It has fallen draped decorously in its mantle, and we fear its fall is ominous of the general struggle for existence in luxurious Paris.”

-Another popular restaurant at the Palais-Royal was Véfour named for its founder Jean Véfour.
+Another of the popular Palais-Royal restaurants was Véfour.
+It was named for its founder Jean Véfour.
 He bought the building that had previously housed the Café de Chartres, which had opened in the 1700s.
 Véfour completely refurbished the three-floor building: He installed a kitchen, moved the main entrance to the carriage entrance off the rue de Beaujolais, and redecorated the building in luxurious fashion.

 Véfour was intent on beating out his competition, the Véry, which was also located at the Palais-Royal, and he did win out over Véry’s.
 In fact, Véfour received a praiseworthy review written by Grimod de la Reynière, a man who led a gastronomic lifestyle: